geemus/notes/houston_foresight/raw/intro.md

 * defining groupings to use on the timeline provides a simplifying shorthand to discuss, argue, etc.
 * we should be wary as some simplifications/shorthands are profoundly useful, while others are nonsense.
 * Notes from class:
+  * Why are timelines helpful?
+  * Why should we consider the historical context of an issue?
   * timelines give people something to test, discuss, add their own ideas and emphases
   * identify watershed events and transitions can help develop a set of phases or eras to explain a trajectory of change